ampproject/amphtml/spec/amp-video-interface.md

 attribute: **`dock`**

-This attributes is currently only supported for `amp-brightcove`, `amp-ima-video`, `amp-video`, `amp-video-iframe` and `amp-youtube`.
+This attribute is currently only supported for `amp-brightcove`, `amp-ima-video`, `amp-video`, `amp-video-iframe` and `amp-youtube`.

 If this attribute is present and the video is playing manually, the video will